Rainbow table: Etymology

 The term rainbow tables was first used in Oechslin's initial paper.
 The term refers to the way different reduction functions are used to increase the success rate of the attack.
-The original method by Hellman uses many small tables with a different reduction function each.
+The original method by Hellman uses many small tables with a different reduction function in each.
 Rainbow tables are much bigger and use a different reduction function in each column.
 When colors are used to represent the reduction functions, a rainbow appears in the rainbow table.

 Figure 2 of Oechslin's paper contains a black-and-white graphic that illustrates how these sections are related.
 For his presentation at the Crypto 2003 conference, Oechslin added color to the graphic in order to make the rainbow association more clear.
 The enhanced graphic that was presented at the conference is shown in the illustration.

 Precomputed hash chains

 Given a password hash function H and a finite set of passwords P, the goal is to precompute a data structure that, given any output h of the hash function, can either locate an element p in P such that H(p) = h, or determine that there is no such p in P. The simplest way to do this is compute H(p) for all p in P, but then storing the table requires Θ(|P|n) bits of space, where |P| is the size of the set P and n is the size of an output of H, which is prohibitive for large |P|.
 Hash chains are a technique for decreasing this space requirement.
-The idea is to define a reduction function R that maps hash values back into values in P. Note, however, that the reduction function is not actually an inverse of the hash function, but rather a different function with a swapped domain and codomain of the hash function.
+The idea is to define a reduction function R that maps hash values back into values in P. The reduction function is, however, not an inverse of the hash function, but rather a different function with a swapped domain and codomain of the hash function.
 By alternating the hash function with the reduction function, chains of alternating passwords and hash values are formed.
 For example, if P were the set of lowercase alphabetic 6-character passwords, and hash values were 32 bits long, a chain might look like this: